10-Day Southern Spain Itinerary – Best of Andalusia

 For history fans, visit the Alcazaba, a Moorish fortress from the 11th century with stunning views of the city and coastline.
 Right next to it is the Roman Theatre, a free spot to explore that was rediscovered in the 1950s.
 If you’re up for more views, head to Gibralfaro Castle.
 On a clear day, you can even see the Strait of Gibraltar from there.

-Malaga also has plenty of places to relax.
+Málaga also has plenty of places to relax.
 Visit La Concepción, one of Europe’s biggest botanical gardens, or enjoy a drink at the rooftop bar of La Terraza de la Alcazaba with views of the city’s landmarks.
-The city’s beaches are perfect for unwinding, with beach bars serving delicious tapas.
+The beaches in Málaga are perfect for unwinding.
+You can expect beach bars serving delicious tapas.

 10-Day - Southern Spain Itinerary